KarthickRajaTS/DC-voltage-regulation-by-using-AC-supply-voltage-from-mains/README.md

 Application| Boost Converter Energy Storage Element

 The selected 56 µH inductor provides adequate energy storage, reduced current ripple, and reliable operation for the 12 V DC output power stage.

+PWM Source Configuration

+Objective

+A PWM (Pulse Width Modulation) source is used to drive the gate of the N-channel MOSFET in the boost converter.
+By controlling the MOSFET switching interval, the converter regulates the transfer of energy from the inductor to the output.

+---

+PWM Parameters

+Parameter| Value
+Initial Voltage (Vinitial)| 0 V
+ON Voltage (Von)| 10 V
+Delay Time (Tdelay)| 0 s
+Rise Time (Trise)| 100 ns
+Fall Time (Tfall)| 100 ns
+ON Time (Ton)| 2.6 µs
+Period (Tperiod)| 10 µs

+---

+Parameter Description

+Initial Voltage (Vinitial)

+When the PWM signal is in the OFF state, the MOSFET gate voltage remains at:

+[
+V_{initial}=0V
+]

+This keeps the MOSFET turned OFF.

+---

+ON Voltage (Von)

+When the PWM signal is in the ON state, the MOSFET gate receives:

+[
+V_{on}=10V
+]

+This voltage is sufficient to drive the MOSFET into conduction.

+---

+Delay Time (Tdelay)

+[
+T_{delay}=0s
+]

+The PWM waveform begins immediately at the start of the simulation.

+---

+Rise Time (Trise)

+[
+T_{rise}=100ns
+]

+This is the time required for the PWM signal to transition from 0 V to 10 V.

+---

+Fall Time (Tfall)

+[
+T_{fall}=100ns
+]

+This is the time required for the PWM signal to transition from 10 V to 0 V.

+---

+ON Time (Ton)

+[
+T_{on}=2.6 us
+]

+The MOSFET remains ON for 2.6 µs during each switching cycle, allowing the inductor to store energy.

+---

+Switching Period (Tperiod)

+[
+T_{period}=10 us
+]

+One complete PWM cycle lasts 10 µs.

+---

+Switching Frequency

+The switching frequency is calculated using:

+[
+f=1/T
+]

+Substituting:

+[
+f=1/10 us
+]

+[
+f=100,000Hz
+]

+[
+f=100kHz
+]

+Therefore, the boost converter operates at a switching frequency of 100 kHz.

+---

+Duty Cycle

+The duty cycle is calculated as:

+[
+D=T_on/T_period
+]

+[
+D= 2.6 us/10 us
+]

+[
+D=0.26
+]

+[
+D=26%
+]

+This means the MOSFET remains ON for 26% of each switching cycle and OFF for the remaining 74%.

+---

+Function in the Boost Converter

+During the ON interval:

+- The MOSFET conducts.
+- Energy is stored in the inductor magnetic field.

+During the OFF interval:

+- The MOSFET turns OFF.
+- The inductor releases stored energy through the Schottky diode.
+- Energy is transferred to the output capacitor and load.

+This switching process repeats at 100 kHz to regulate the converter output voltage.